czheng10/multimodal-AVIDDA/README.md

 # AVIDDA: Accessible Video-based Interface for Driver Drowsiness Alerts

 ## Table of Contents
-All of our code can be found under the "AVIDDA/" subdirectory, so we will go over this in detail:
+The majority of our code for our app can be found under the "AVIDDA/" subdirectory or in IPYNB files, so we will go over this in detail:
 - AVIDDA/
     - `Assets.xcassets/` - subdirectory holding asset files such as app logo and app icon design
     - `AVIDDAApp.swift` - main entry point of our application